hauke96/qgis-outdoor-map/README.md

 <img align="center" style="width: 30%;" src="https://raw.githubusercontent.com/hauke96/qgis-outdoor-map/main/printed maps/printed-map-3.JPG">
 </div>

+# How to use

+1. Make sure you have a postgres database running (s. section "Docker Setup" to start the database as a docker container)
+2. Import data into the database (s.

-# Setup
+## Docker Setup

 This QGIS-project expects a **PostGIS** database with the credentials *postgres* and *secret*.
 To make things easier there's a docker-compose file to start everything within a couple of seconds.

-## Docker

-## Setup
+### Setup

-Make sure your docker setup works ;)

-This folder contains the following files:
+This folder contains the following docker related files:

 * `docker-compose.yml`: Core docker file, needed to tell docker what to start.
 This also contains credentials for the database.
 * `init.sh`: Simple script to fill a running database
 * `.pgpass`: Contains the credentials for the database.
 This is used by the `init.sh` script to be able to log into the database without user interactions.
 * `map.qgz`: The actual QGIS project

-## Start
+### Start

 To start everything using docker, do the following:

-1. Download a PBF-file (e.g. from geofabrik) of the area you want to work on.
-Downloading large areas just make things slow, so download only the stuff you need.
-2. Execute the following command within this folder: `docker-compose up --build`.
+1. Execute the following command within this folder: `docker-compose up --build`.
 This starts the docker container with an empty postgres database and postgis plugin.
-3. Fill the database with `init.sh your-data.pbf`

 That's it, your database is filled and you can now start QGIS (e.g. double-click on the `map.qgz` file).

+## Fill database

+Make sure the database is running.
+Now we can add some data to it:

+1. Download a PBF-file (e.g. from [Geofabrik](https://download.geofabrik.de/index.html)) of the area you want to work on.
+Downloading large areas just make things slow, so download only the stuff you need.
+2. Fill the database with `init.sh your-data.pbf`. **Caution:** This removed the existing content of the database!

+### Combine multiple Extracts

+**Example: Fischbek**

+The Hamburg-extract from Geofabrik does not contain the whole area of Fischbeker Heide, so we have to combine it with the Lower Saxony extract:

+* Download Hamburg and Lower Saxony extracts
+* Cutout irrelevant stuff from Lower Saxony: `osmium extract -b 9.7685,53.4721,9.973,53.3978 niedersachsen-latest.osm.pbf --overwrite -o niedersachsen-latest-cutout.osm.pbf`
+* Merhe them: `osmium merge hamburg-latest.osm.pbf niedersachsen-latest-cutout.osm.pbf --overwrite -o hh-nds.pbf`
+* Import it: `./init.sh hh-nds.pbf`

 ## Update data

+Updating data works just like in the "Fill database" step.

 1. Download latest PBF file
-2. Import into existing (filled or empty) database with `init.sh your-data.pbf`
+2. Import into existing (filled or empty) database with `init.sh your-data.pbf`. **Caution:** This removed the existing content of the database!

 This also works while QGIS is running.

+### Append data to database

+If you don't want to remove everything with every `init.sh` call, there are two options:

+1. Combine PBF files so that you can load multiple extracts into the database
+2. Edit the `init.sh` script and replace `--create` with `--append`

 # Style guideline